manuel-uberti/filmsinwords/about.md

 ## Me

 Hi, I’m Manuel!
-Thank you for stopping by!
+Thank you for stopping by.

 This blog is a place where I can collect all my thoughts on cinema and cinephilia.
 I’ve always enjoyed writing and writing about films in particular.